 Neuroscientists do not understand in detail how the brain accomplishes the processing it does that results in pattern recognition, cognition, learning and planning.
 Specifically, signal processing paths have not been worked out, nor the method of steerage.
 It is not even known whether the steerage is algorithmic.
+As mentioned previously, how global communication is achieved with no apparent physical link is not understood.
 This then is the highest priority research need.
 In the meantime, trial algorithms will need to be tested, which then will require one or many CPUs, and these will require system clocks.